PGI Part 215 - CONTRACTING BY NEGOTIATION

 (B) A significant disagreement is defined as the contracting officer planning to sustain less than 75-percent of the total recommended questioned costs in a Defense Contract Audit Agency (DCAA) audit report of a contractor proposal for an initial contract or a contract modification with a value equal to or greater than $10 million.
 It does not apply to costs that DCAA has categorized as unsupported or unresolved in its audit report.

 (ii) Adjudication Procedures.
-DCAA has three days to elevate the issues within the contracting officer’s activity after receipt of the contracting officers’ written communication confirming the disagreement.
-Furthermore, DCAA may appeal the significant issues up the chain of command as established in each Component’s “Resolving Contract Audit Recommendations” policy.
-If issues remain, the Director, DCAA may escalate from the Defense Component’s Head of Contracting Activity or Senior Procurement Executive, to the Director, Defense Procurement and Acquisition Policy (DPAP).
-If the DCAA Director believes that the Director, DPAP has not adequately addressed the matter, the disagreement may finally be elevated to the Under Secretary of Defense for Acquisition, Technology, and Logistics, and the Comptroller.
+DCAA has 3 days to elevate the issues within the contracting officer’s activity after receipt of the contracting officer’s written communication confirming the disagreement.
+Furthermore, DCAA may appeal the significant issues up the chain of command as established in each component’s “Resolving Contract Audit Recommendations” policy.
+If issues remain, the Director, DCAA may escalate from the Defense component’s head of contracting activity or senior procurement executive, to the Principal Director, DPC.
+If the DCAA Director believes that the Principal Director, DPC has not adequately addressed the matter, the disagreement may finally be elevated to the Under Secretary of Defense for Acquisition and Sustainment, , and the Comptroller.

-(iii) Notwithstanding the above, the Director, DCAA, may always raise audit issues to the Director, DPAP.
+(iii) Notwithstanding the above, the Director, DCAA, may always raise audit issues to the Principal Director, DPC.

-(c) Cost estimates for program baselines and contract negotiations for Major Defense Acquisition and Major Automated Information System Programs.
+(c) Cost estimates for program baselines and contract negotiations for major defense acquisition programs.

 (i) For the purpose of contract negotiations and obligation of funds under this paragraph, the Government shall prepare cost analyses and targets based on the Government's reasonable expectation of successful contractor performance in accordance with the contractor's proposal and previous experience.